 Mr. Skeptical adds, “I don’t see what practical suggestions you can give anybody.
 All we’ve learned so far is that you’re a spoiled and ungrateful grandson.
 A poor example of a father.
 What can we learn from you?
 I suppose we can learn what not to do.”

 I roll my eyes at his insults.
 “Just because I avoided an awkward conversation with my grandmother doesn’t mean I can’t suggest others do differently.
-If I had told my grandmother I was concerned about my weight, she’d have understood.”
+She'd have understood if I had told my grandmother I was concerned about my weight.”

 If we aren’t satisfied with our weight, we should investigate our past eating history.
 Who fed us?
 What did we eat, and what cultures influenced our eating?
 Is there any Subconscious Fat that is still affecting our eating behavior today?